Core Supply & Demand Data Chinese Gold Market Q1-Q3 2016

-All bullion imported into the Chinese domestic gold market by one of the fifteen banks is required to be standard goldand sold first through the SGE.
-Standard gold in China is bullion casted by an LBMA or SGE approved refinery in bars of 50g, 100g, 1Kg, 3Kg or 12.5Kg, with a fineness of 9999, 9995, 999 or 995.
-Solely standard gold is allowed into SGE designated vaults to be traded through the SGE system.
-The Chinese gold trade rule book states [brackets added]:
+All bullion imported into the Chinese domestic gold market by one of the fifteen banks must be standard gold4 and sold first through the SGE.
+Standard gold in China is bullion casted by an LBMA or SGE approved refinery in bars or ingots of 50g, 100g, 1Kg, 3Kg or 12.5Kg, with a fineness of 9999, 9995, 999 or 995.
+Solely standard gold is allowed into SGE certified vaults to be traded through the SGE system.
+The Chinese cross-border gold trade rules state5 [brackets added]:

 Gold to be imported … shall be registered at a spot gold exchange [SGE] approved by the State Council where the first trade shall be completed.